kissflow/lcnc-sdk-js/README.md

 # _Kissflow Lowcode JavaScript SDK_

 This SDK package lets you build custom UI components and import them as reusable custom components in your kissflow application.
 You can use plain HTML or frontend frameworks like React to build your component.

+### Please refer docs [here](https://kissflow.github.io/lcnc-sdk-js/) for more capabilities.

 If you are starting newly, you can create a Kissflow custom component package using npm